MS in Biomedical Sciences with Emphasis in Veterinary Sciences

 Thesis/Non- Thesis Requirements:

-Students choosing the thesis option must follow the guidelines provided by the MU Graduate School for preparation and submission of an MS thesis.
+Students choosing the thesis option must follow the guidelines provided by the MU Graduate School for preparing and submitting an MS thesis.
 This option requires original laboratory research and external funding.
-It is recommended for students who plan for a career conducting research, striving for tenured track faculty positions, and/or a PhD degree.
+It is recommended for students who plan to pursue a research career, work toward a tenure-track faculty position, and/or pursue a PhD.
 The non-thesis option requires a substantial project that results in a publishable paper in a peer-reviewed publication.
-The project can be retrospective studies, reviews of the literature, national surveys, or other projects pertinent to the student’s career aspirations and approved by the student’s graduate committee.
-The non-thesis option does not require external funding and is recommended by students who plan on careers that do not require laboratory research such as non-tenured track faculty positions, industrial (animal feeds or pharmaceuticals) marketing, or private practice in veterinary specialties.
+The project can be a retrospective study, a literature review, a national survey, or another project pertinent to the student's career aspirations and approved by the student's committee.
+The non-thesis option does not require external funding.
+It is recommended for students who plan careers that do not require laboratory research, such as non-tenure-track faculty positions, industrial (animal feeds or pharmaceuticals) marketing, or private practice in veterinary specialties.

 Admissions